yitaohu88/Fixed-income-Bond_Pricing/String Model/README.md

-The purpose of this project is to perform Monte Carlos simulation of rate curve decays, and perform rate-related derivative pricing.
+The purpose of this project is to perform Monte Carlos simulation of rate curve decays based on String Model, and perform rate-related derivative pricing.